onap/vnfrqts-requirements/docs/Chapter8.rst

 -  Playbook Name relative path provided in the request as PlaybookName

--  Ansible Server Rest API is aware of playbook’s root directory which may vary from instance to instance or Ansible Server cluster to cluster.
+-  Ansible Server Rest API is aware of playbookâ€™s root directory which may vary from instance to instance or Ansible Server cluster to cluster.

 Ansible Playbooks will use the VNF instance name (passed using